Keronon/__learnjs_Project_A/README.md

 ### <i> The project was created for:

-* Project created as completing of task of team stage of hotels.ru learning
+* The project was created as a task of the command stage of Hotels.ru training

 ### <i> Worked on the project: